-The process of making koji has several stages and is quite intense, not too dissimilar to looking after a newborn baby with a need for it to be check every few hours monitoring the temperature and growth (ok, that last part doesn’t apply to a baby).
-The mould on the rice grain needs to have even growth so requires the clumps to be broken up usually by hand however some brewers are automating the process but where’s the fun in that.
+The process of making koji has several stages and is quite intense, not too dissimilar to looking after a newborn baby with a need for it to be check every few hours, and monitoring the temperature and growth (ok, that last part doesn’t apply to a baby).
+The mould on the rice grain needs to have even growth so requires the clumps to be broken up usually by hand.
+Some brewers however, are automating the process but where’s the fun in that.
 There’s nothing better than digging your hands into some koji rice, it borders therapy.
-Once there is sufficient growth, this furry looking creature is added to the starter with rest of the steamed rice, water and yeast.
+Once there is sufficient growth, this furry looking creature is added to the starter with steamed rice, water and yeast.
 The Koji supplies the shubo (fermentation starter) and moromi (main mash) with enzymes to convert the starch in rice to sugar so that the yeast can convert this to alcohol.

 There are three varieties of Koji mould with yellow Koji-kin, scientifically known as Aspergillus Oryzae, being the default option for sake brewers.
 There are brewers out there such as Niida Honke from Fukushima prefecture with their Odayaka range, who break the mould (pun intended) by using a different strain.
 They use the Shochu variety (Shiro-koji or white koji-kin) which brings out more citric acidity, comparative to wine as oppose to the standard lactic tones.

 There are sake styles where the percentage of rice used for Koji is increased from the standard 20% creating a richer style of sake.
 One that springs to mind is ‘Tamagawa Time Machine’, which resembles and I quote from their website “rich aromatics resemble Madeira or port wine, with tangy dried fruit notes like a sherry-laden fruitcake or well-matured christmas pudding.”

 In an industry that is steeped in tradition and history that can sometime hold you back, you have to admire those experimenting with alternative brewing methods.